Celldweller

-Celldweller is an American electronic rock project by multi-musician Klayton.
-Celldweller songs have been featured in many films, movie trailers, television shows and video games.
+Celldweller is an electronic rock project by American multi-musician Klayton.
+Celldweller's songs have been featured in many films, movie trailers, television shows and video games.

 Career

 Precursors: Circle of Dust and Angeldust (1992–1999)

-The name Celldweller was derived from a nickname his mother gave him when he was a teenager, dubbed "Cellar Dweller", as he made all of his music in his parents' basement.
+The name Celldweller was derived from a nickname his mother gave him when he was a teenager, "Cellar Dweller", since he made all of his music in his parents' basement.
 Klayton had gained a devoted cult following in the mid 90s because of his industrial metal band Circle of Dust.
 After the dissolution of Circle of Dust, Klayton concurrently released both a posthumous collection of reworked Circle of Dust leftovers titled Disengage and an album for a new project, Angeldust, created in conjunction with illusionist Criss Angel.
 Both albums demonstrated Klayton's shift away from industrial metal and towards more electronic-modern industrial rock influences, incorporating richer electronic instrumentation and greater emphasis on melody.
 This change in style was a major step toward the sound that would come to define Celldweller's output.
 Klayton began creating songs for the Celldweller project in 1998/1999 and released a limited edition EP of three early Celldweller demos and two solo trance tracks, which quickly sold out.
 Klayton and Chriss Angel parted ways in May of 2000 after three albums' worth of material had been completed, allowing Klayton to devote all of his time to Celldweller.